Summer financial aid is available!

 Financial Aid Details

-Merit-based scholarships may or may not apply to summer, so please refer to your original scholarship guidelines sent to you when you were offered the scholarship.
-Regents and Chancellor’s scholarships that cover full tuition are available for the summer.
+- Merit-based scholarships may or may not apply to summer, so please refer to your original scholarship guidelines sent to you when you were offered the scholarship.
+Regents, Chancellor's and Nebraska Achievement scholarships that cover full tuition are available for the summer.
 Scholarships may or may not be awarded through the Colleges and Departments, depending on each unit’s policies.
 Some external scholarships are available during the summer, depending on the donor.

 Federal Pell Grants are available year round.
 For most students, there is a requirement to enroll at least half-time (6+ credits) to receive the Pell Grant for summer.
 In limited situations, a student may be eligible for a Pell Grant at less than half-time enrollment (1-5 credits).